jkeohan/react-intro-to-props/README.md

 #### Using Props

-Now that we have confirmed we are being passed the value we need for title let's use it to replace the hard coded value.
+Now that we have confirmed we are being passed the value we need for the title let's use it to replace the hard coded value.

 Let's try and use the prop that was passed.